The future will be televised. And someone has to write it. The question is, who?

 Emmerdale, New Tricks, Robin Hood, Midsomer Murders

-This event will bring together experienced writers to discuss what the future may hold for up-and coming-television writers, including those currently studying at the Northern Film School, who are hosting the event.
+This event brought together experienced writers to discuss what the future may hold for up-and coming-television writers, including those currently studying at the Northern Film School, who hosted the event.

-There will also be a discussion about how WGGB can best secure fair minimum terms and working practices for all writers at all stages of their career, and an opportunity for attendees to ask questions.
+There were also discussions about how WGGB can best secure fair minimum terms and working practices for all writers at all stages of their career, and an opportunity for attendees to ask questions.

 Photos: Paul Harness Photography